aletheon/eleutherios-website/README.md

 ------------ Service (Healthcare worker)
 ```

-In this example, Eleutherios is scaling or serializing the customer request, forum or conversation, that is taking place, i.e. food.
-Services (people or business) subscribe or come into the conversation, where they feel their energy can be utilized.
+In this example, Eleutherios is scaling or serializing the customer request, forum or conversation about food.
+Services (people or business) participate or subscribe to the conversation, where they feel their energy can be used.

 #### Features: